-Albert Heijn, Jumbo and Picnic were the three biggest online supermarkets in the Netherlands in 2019, together taking up almost 90 percent of the market.
-This might not be a big surprise, as Albert Heijn and Jumbo are also the country's biggest food retailers.
-Picnic, on the other hand, is unique in the Netherlands in that it is an online-only supermarket.
-This start-up raised an investment deal of 100 million euros in 2017, and originally operated in the Amsterdam area before expanding to the rest of the country and the Dutch-German border area.
+Supermarkets take over the online worldAlbert Heijn, Jumbo, and Picnic were the three biggest online supermarkets in the Netherlands in 2021, together taking up almost 90 percent of the market share.
+Picnic is unique in the Netherlands because of its online-only supermarket business model.
+This start up closed an investment deal of 600 million euros in 2021, and originally operated in the Amsterdam area before expanding to the rest of the country and the Dutch-German border area.

 All three of the most popular online supermarkets have trendy apps that harness mobile traffic and increase customer loyalty.
 More than half of Dutch consumers use supermarket apps a couple of times per week.
 Apps are used by online shoppers to find offers, save points, create shopping lists, and check prices.